 Brain Anatomy in Dragon Lizards

 A large part of my PhD project was based around the fact that some dragon species have flashily-coloured males and drab-coloured females, while in other species both the males and females are drab.
-While this seems to be evident simply by looking at pictures of males and females of various species, I quickly learned that comparing colour across lizard species is not that simple.
+While this seems evident simply by looking at pictures of males and females of various species, I learned that comparing colour across species is not that simple.
 Lizard eyes are not human eyes, and a lizard may look quite different from the perspective of another lizard compared to the perspective of a human.
 I put a lot of effort into, and got a lot of help, properly quantifying differences in colour between males and females across species.
 The fruits of our labour are published here.

 Biodiversity in Tree Plantations

 In 2009, under the supervision of Prof. Catherine Potvin and co-supervised by Prof. Hector Barrios, I undertook a study of biodiversity in commercial tree plantations in Panama.
 The goal of the project was to get a preliminary understanding of whether commercial tree plantations could act as viable habitat for native animals.
 I was based at the Smithsonian Tropical Research Institute in Panama City and monitored biodiversity of select representative animal groups in Dr. Potvin's experimental tree plantation in Sardinilla for a short time over the summer.
 As part of the monitoring I had to learn to identify bird song down to the species, as well as know the birds by sight.
 As a result I blame this project for turning me into a full-on birder.

 Herpetofaunal Diversity in the Congo